It’s important to take care of yourself and stay as healthy as possible during your pregnancy.

 No Amount of Alcohol During Pregnancy Is Safe

 Drinking any type of alcohol (e.g., beer, wine, coolers, hard liquor) during pregnancy can be harmful to your baby.
-Alcohol during pregnancy can cause fetal brain damage and other defects.
-It is safer not to drink during pregnancy or to stop drinking when you’re trying to get pregnant.
+Alcohol can damage the baby’s brain and central nervous system that are developing during this time.
+It is recommended to stop drinking alcohol when you are trying to get pregnant and not to drink during pregnancy.

-Drinking alcohol when you’re pregnant can lead to:
+Drinking alcohol when you’re pregnant can lead to miscarriage, preterm birth and stillbirth.

 Drug Use Can Have Harmful Effects on You and Your Baby

-Some drugs, like cocaine and marijuana, increase your risk of miscarriage and preterm birth.
+Some drugs, like cocaine and marijuana (cannabis), increase your risk of miscarriage and preterm birth.
 Using drugs in pregnancy can cause your baby to be addicted to the drug at birth.
+Use of cannabis during pregnancy can cause lower birth weights, and may affect the baby’s brain development, learning and physical development.

-Smoking Is the Leading Cause of Low Birth Weight and Early Birth
+Smoking Is the Leading Cause of Low Birth Weight and Preterm Birth

-If you smoke, cutting down the amount or quitting altogether is recommended.
+If you smoke or vape, cutting down the amount or quitting altogether is recommended.
+When you or the people around you smoke or vape, your baby smokes too.
 Second hand smoke is also harmful to you and your baby.
+A smoke-free and vape-free environment is best for you and your developing baby.
 Reduce your exposure to second hand smoke.
 If your partner, family member or friend smokes, ask them to smoke outside and away from you and your baby.
 For more information:

 Your body is the first environment for your baby.
 In your daily life, harmful environmental exposures can affect the growth of your baby.
 Most babies are born healthy.
 To improve the chances of having a healthy baby it is important to be aware and reduce your exposures to harmful substances.